 - Compare and contrast the roles and importance of technical and professional skills.

 - Understand strategies for addressing technical and professional challenges.

-- Reflect on their work term experience with the goal of improving future workplace success
+- Reflect on your work term experience with the goal of improving future workplace success.

 To pass PD19, you must satisfy both requirements below: